Well-Prepared For Careers or Graduate School

 A survey of recent graduates shows that alumni are already making a difference: 94 percent of our 2012 degree recipients indicate they are employed or have been accepted into graduate school, and 88 percent reported being employed in their chosen field.

-Renee Kelley ’09 is the newly appointed executive director of Umbrella, a Vermont-based organization providing social services to women and children.
+Renee Kelley ’09 is the executive director of Umbrella, a Vermont-based organization providing social services to women and children.
 She also serves as president of the Lyndonville Rotary.

 Rosie DeVincentis ’13 received the senior scholar award from the Psychology department and was accepted into a doctoral program at Antioch University immediately upon graduation.